radiylon/medthrive-api/README.md

 # medthrive-api

 MEDTHRIVE is an example medication management app for caregivers.
 I built this to learn more about IaC using a framework like SST.
 This is the API powering the MVP.
+For the UI repo, please see [medthrive-ui](https://github.com/radiylon/medthrive-ui).

 Built using TypeScript, AWS API Gateway, AWS Lambda, and Amazon RDS via SST.